The Warehouse Management System of Tomorrow

 Augmented and mixed reality ‘picking’ uses smart glasses to merge virtual images and information with an operator’s surrounding environment.
 The operator would wear the glasses, follow any on-screen instructions, and scan product barcodes all within the glasses’ display.
 The combination of real-world and virtual information provides speed and accuracy beyond previous warehouse picking technologies.

 Did you know only 40% of information is retained when people observe versus 90% when they experience it themselves?
-So, how about leveraging VR or AR to train employees so they can become productive quickly, while also improving quality of the work and reducing training costs?
+So, how about leveraging VR or AR to train employees so they can become productive quickly, while also improving the quality of the work and reducing training costs?
 Using smart glasses, VR headsets, or other simulators allows both new and current employees to get immersed in the work to learn without having to shadow other employees.
 This keeps productivity high across the board as you don’t need to pull someone away from current work to train someone.

 The state of warehouse management has evolved over time as companies continue to evolve to keep up with consumer demands.
-Fully automating systems will take time and money.
+Fully automated systems will take time and money.
 Yet, with the ubiquity of mobile and existing WMS software, an affordable cutting-edge solution might not be so distant.
 By employing a combination of mobile solutions, smart glasses, AR/VR/MR, or voice, warehouses can become exponentially more productive — improving not just cost, but also overall quality and safety.

 Note from Editor: